bathtime/arch/README.md

 # arch
 A script to install Arch linux on a USB stick

-To run on the fly:
+To run from an arch iso:

+nmcli radio wifi on
+nmcli device wifi connect <WIFI-SSID> password <WIFI-PASSWORD>
+curl -sL bit.ly/a-install > arch.sh
+chmod +x arch.sh
+./arch.sh

-bash <(curl -sL bit.ly/a-install)
+Run on the fly: bash <(curl -sL bit.ly/a-install)

 Supported filesystems: ext4, btrfs, xfs, f2fs, bcachefs

+** Features **

-Ability to clone drive to USB
+- Ability to clone drive to USB
+- bcachefs rsync allows for complete rollback of root drive (not fully tested. use are your own risk!)

+** BUGS: **

+1. encrypted bcachefs throws an error after entering password twice when prompted during boot.
+Login succeeds nonetheless
+2. bcachefs cannot install an ext4 system to do some known bug.
+You may install btrfs or bcachefs instea
+3.